Vegan Strawberry Cupcakes

 Making the vegan strawberry cupcakes:

-- Add all your strawberries to a blender or food processor.
-Puree until there are no more chunks.
+- Add all your strawberries to a blender or food processor and puree until smooth.
 Set aside.

-- Add all the dry ingredients to a large mixing bowl and mix until combined or until there are no more big lumps.
-If you're using food dye, include it with the wet ingredients.
+- Add all the dry ingredients to a large mixing bowl and mix until well combined and there are no big lumps.
+If you're using beetroot powder, mix it with the dry ingredients.

 Baking the cupcakes:

-- Bake the cupcakes for 18-20 minutes or until you can insert a toothpick into a middle cupcake and it comes out clean.
-The baking time will depend on your cupcake tray and size of your individual cupcakes.
+- Bake the cupcakes for 18-20 minutes or until you can insert a toothpick into one of the middle cupcakes and it comes out clean.
+The baking time will depend on the size of your cupcakes.

 - Cool the cupcakes in the tray for 5 minutes then transfer them to a cooling rack.
 These cupcakes may brown underneath which is normal.
-If you eat the cupcakes immediately, they may stick a little to the liners and will be very moist (this is due to the high amount of fruit in the recipe).
-However, when they cool, they'll peel away more easily and the texture will change.
+If you eat the cupcakes immediately, they may stick a little to the liners and will be very moist (this is due to the high amount of strawberries in the recipe).
+However, when the cupcakes cool, they'll peel away from the liners more easily and the texture will change.

 Decorating and serving the vegan strawberry cupcakes:

-- When the cupcakes are completely cool, use a piping bag with a star-shaped nozzle to frost the cupcakes.
-Alternatively, use a knife to spread the frosting on the cupcakes.
-Decorate with fresh strawberries and freeze-dried strawberries/raspberries if desired.
+- When the cupcakes are completely cool, use a piping bag or spatula to decorate the cupcakes, as desired.
+Top the cupcakes with fresh strawberries and freeze-dried strawberries/raspberries if desired.
 Serve immediately.

-- Store the frosted cupcakes in the fridge for up to 3 days.
-The unfrosted cupcakes can be stored at room temperature for 1 day or in the freezer for up to 1 month.
+- Store the frosted cupcakes in an airtight container at room temperature for up to 3 days, or in the fridge for up to 5 days, or in the freezer for up to 1 month.

 Notes